junxit/us-congress-bills-111/metadata.md

 - 2010-03-24 — Considered as unfinished business. (consideration: CR H2311)
 - 2010-03-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 3/23/2010 H2235)
 - 2010-03-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 3/23/2010 H2235)
+- 2010-03-25 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.